-- M.S.-specific courses.
+• M.S.-specific courses.
 Students in the Ph.D. program may not enroll in CSE 522, CSE 523/524 or CSE 599.
-These courses are specific to the M.S. program. - On-going research seminar.
-The student must register and complete two semesters of CSE 600 in their first year in the Ph.D. program.
-However, credits earned in this course cannot be used towards the 20 credits required for the Ph.D. program.
+These courses are specific to the M.S. program.

 8 The Graduate School calls this the "preliminary" examination, so the committee approval form uses this term.